castlegateit/cgit-wp-product-catalogue/README.md

 According to the [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), product searches will use the `search.php` template.
 This plugin adds the option of using a `search-product.php` template to customize the format of product searches.

-The plugin provides the `cgit_product_search_form()` function, the `product_search` shortcode, and a product search widget.
+The `$catalogue->render('search')` method returns the compiled output of the file `views/search.php` within the plugin directory.
+Future versions of the plugin may include more views that can be rendered with this method.
 Their default output can be considered an example form; you can create your own forms or use the `cgit_product_search_form` filter to customize this form to suit your site.

 ## Functions ##

+`cgit_product_catalogue()` returns the single instance of the `Cgit\ProductCatalogue` object.
+This is mostly used internally to manage the product post type and associated queries.
+However, you may interact with it in templates to access the `$catalogue::formatCurrency($number, $after = false, $sep = '')` method, which formats numbers with two decimal places and the currency symbol set in `CGIT_PRODUCT_CURRENCY`.
+If `$after` is true, the symbol is placed after the number; `$sep` is always put between the number and the symbol.

 `cgit_product($post_id)` returns a `Cgit\Product` object, which is based on the default `WP_Post` object, but has additional properties for the various product details.
 If `$post_id` is not specified, the function uses the current post ID.
 This function is provided for convenience, so you don't have to write lots of `get_field()` calls.